Coldingham Loch Fly Fishery & Holiday Cottages is under new ownership & management from October 2011.

 Things to do:

 There are plenty of walks from the Loch -the Berwickshire coastal path is about 200m walk behind Lochside cottage where the highest cliffs can be seen in all their glory - it is a fabulous spot & of course plenty of walks in either direction along the coastal path.
 St Abbs is the next village south along the coastal path & is very popular amongst scuba divers, so there are boat trips out from there for diving fishing etc it also & has a lighthouse with nature reserve.
-Another 15/20 mins walk along from St Abbs & you come to Coldingham Bay (or 5 minutes by car through Coldingham village) Its a lovely blue flag beach good sand & surfing & lots of rock pools to explore.
+Another 15/20 mins walk along from St Abbs & you come to Coldingham Bay (or 5 minutes by car through Coldingham village) Its a lovely beach, good sand & surfing & lots of rock pools to explore.
 Locals also fish off the rocks here for sea bass and mackerel.

 Also plenty of walks & exploring to be done further afield up or down the coast with some fabulous big beaches in north Northumberland (Bamburgh Castle, Lindisfarne, Holy island etc) & then inland you have the Northumberland national park, walks along the River Tweed & all through Scottish Borders around Peebles & Galashiels - where there is also one of the 7 staines bike riding centres)